Aontrol/Traffic-Simulator/README.md

 # Smart Traffic Simulator

-**Smart Traffic Simulator** is a **terminal-based traffic control simulation tool** built in **C** using the **ncurses** library.
+**Traffic Simulator** is a **terminal-based traffic control simulation tool** built in **C** using the **ncurses** library.
 It simulates a traffic intersection where users can dynamically add vehicles and test smart traffic logic prioritizing the most congested routes — including handling emergency vehicles.

----

 ## Features